turboapps/docs/reference/command-line/config.md

       --no-domain-verify            Disables verification of the domain.
 Setting the domain without verification may result in slower performance during runtime and is not recommended.
       --permission=VALUE            Specifies the permission for the affected settings.
-Supported values: inherit, write --remove-trusted-source=VALUE Remove a source hub from the trusted sources list.
+Supported values: inherit, write --remote-sandbox-path=VALUE   Path to remote sandbox storage
+      --remove-trusted-source=VALUE Remove a source hub from the trusted sources list.
 Use * to restore default behavior.
       --reset                       Reset configuration to default values
-      --storage-path=VALUE          Path to local container and image storage --subscription-interval=VALUE The number of minutes between subscription update checks.
+      --storage-path=VALUE          Path to local session and image storage --subscription-interval=VALUE The number of minutes between subscription update checks.
 Defaults to 20 minutes.
+      --support-contact=VALUE       Sets custom support contact text to replace the default "Please contact support@ turbo.net".
+Use "default" to revert or an empty string to remove the message.
       --using=VALUE                 Use specified images as temporary dependencies --wait-after-error            Leave session open after error
       --wait-after-exit             Leave session open after it exits